trueadm/ripple/website/docs/guide/reactivity.md

 ```

 ::: info Note
 Make sure the resulting `rest`, if it's going to be spread onto a dom element, does not contain `Tracked` values.
-Otherwise, you'd be spreading not the actual values but the boxed ones, which are objects that will appear as `[Object object]` on the dom element.
+Otherwise, you'd be spreading not the actual values but the boxed ones, which are objects that will appear as `[object Object]` on the dom element.
 :::

 ## Transporting Reactivity